 Trust that suggestions from employees are genuine, valuable, and well-intentioned

 Naturally, it is first and foremost necessary to continue to deliver for customers, clients, and external stakeholders.
 Ensuring continuity of service in this area will always be a priority, but there is much room for flexibility when this is occurring.
-Work in conjunction with your employees to shape your shared future, your customers will surely feel the benefits of an empowered, engaged workforce.
+Work in conjunction with your employees to shape your shared future, and your customers will surely feel the benefits of an empowered, engaged workforce.

 For our part at Great Place to Work, we will be with you every step of the way.
 This is very much a shared journey for us, and we will be here to offer guidance and support through our consultations, publications, and webinars.
 Our role will be to leverage this brand to shine a spotlight on organisations that continue to create Great Workplaces, whatever form they take.

 Check out who made Ireland's Best Workplaces 2023 in our exclusive report in partnership with The Irish Times 👇